Health Topics

 More About This Health ConditionVohwinkel syndrome

-At least three GJB2 gene mutations have been identified in people with Vohwinkel syndrome, a condition characterized by hearing loss and skin abnormalities.
+Pathogenic variants in the GJB2 gene have been identified in people with Vohwinkel syndrome, a condition that is characterized by hearing loss and skin abnormalities.
 In addition to abnormal patches of skin, affected individuals develop tight bands of abnormal fibrous tissue around their fingers and toes that may cut off the circulation to the digits and result in spontaneous amputation.
-The GJB2 gene mutations that cause Vohwinkel syndrome change single amino acids in connexin 26.
-The altered protein probably disrupts the function of normal connexin 26 in cells and may interfere with the function of other connexin proteins.
-These abnormalities could affect skin growth and also impair hearing by disturbing the conversion of sound waves to nerve impulses.

 More About This Health ConditionOther Names for This Gene